Introductions and Links

 The link to the Zoom session is below (accessible by logging into this website; if you need access please contact your local Educational Co-ordinator or email us).
 The code for the zoom session can also be found on Trickle.

-Our MED team will also make impromptu visits to clinical teams for those who can't make the drop in sessions.
+Our MED team are also making impromptu visits to clinical teams for those who can't make the drop in sessions.

 NHS Lothian Advice Line